CodeWringer/ambersteel/documents/en/ruleset/rules.md

 * Fate Points
 * Combat
 * Tests and choosing **Ob**
+  * When to test an attribute vs. a skill?
 * Magic
 * Challenging PC ambitions, beliefs and instincts
 * The appendix